gnolang/gno/docs/getting-started/local-setup/setting-up-a-local-chain.md

 :::info Lazy init

-Starting a Gno blockchain node using just the `gnoland start` command implies a few things:
+Starting a Gno blockchain node using just the `gnoland start --lazy` command implies a few things:

 - the default configuration will be used, and generated on disk in the `gnoland-data` directory
 - random secrets data will be generated (node private keys, networking keys...)